 Mr. Hartling stated as the School District has invested in improvements that they have made sure that they had the leadership, coaching, and training in place so that they were successful interventions.
-He presented the "District Needs" list noting that they were color coded to identify their priority as follows:
+He presented the "District Needs" list noting that they were color coded to identify their priority (please see attached presentation).